JanMiotk/DziennikBaltycki/README.md

 It is necessary to instal all requirement libraries

-Download a couple of files using Dziennik Bałtycki

 You should create your own database in SQL Server and change appsettings.json

 ```